cossacklabs/product-docs/content/acra/guides/advanced-integrations/ruby-on-rails-acra-tutorials/ruby-on-rails-acra-step-by-step-tutorial.md

 ## Result and testing
 To test your Acra setup:

-- Connect AcraConnector to AcraServer, send a regular request to your database through AcraConnector.
-If you see the answer, AcraConnector and AcraWriter are able to connect and forward signals back and forth.
-It means that both the network and the keys are fine.

 - Upon integrating AcraWriter into your code, try generating an AcraStruct from some payload.
-If you succeed in running AcraWriter code, it will mean that: 1) Themis library is installed properly, and 2) the keys are located in the expected places.
+If you succeed in running AcraWriter code, it will mean that the keys are located in the expected places.

-- Write a row with AcraStruct into the database, either directly or through AcraConnector.
-Request this row through AcraConnector.
+- Write a row with AcraStruct into the database directly.
 If you see the decrypted payload in the response, the scheme works properly.

 And now, let’s test the whole setup through pushing a gem with its info protected by Acra.
 Use the username, email, and password you entered during the registration.